diegoruizpon/liver_computer_vision/README.md

 ![Untitled](readme_images/ssim.png)

-A very clear example from the [scikit-image documentation](https://scikit-image.org/docs/stable/auto_examples/transform/plot_ssim.html) is shown above, where MSE is equal in both modified images but SSI is notable higher for the second.
+A very clear example from the [scikit-image documentation](https://scikit-image.org/docs/stable/auto_examples/transform/plot_ssim.html) is shown above, where MSE is equal in both modified images but SSIM is notably higher for the second.
 As example from the HCC-TACE database, the closest image found for the section with most tumor visible is shown below.

 ![Untitled](readme_images/closest_img.png)